Praise and testimonials for the album"All Covered With Moss"

 "It is patently and beautifully obvious how much they play together and how thoughtful and generous they are with each other's playing, and the moments of perfect duplication are delightful because they come from that depth of rapport and love that characterizes everything they do.
 Those moments are like auditory high fives, celebrating togetherness."

-— Internationally-renowned Irish musician Patrick Hutchinson
+— Irish piper Patrick Hutchinson